-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Specifications for Audits of Authorities, Boards and Commissions issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of each major fund of the Richmond Metropolitan Transportation Authority (the "Authority"), as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise Richmond Metropolitan Transportation Authority, and have issued our report thereon dated September 28, 2017.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Specifications for Audits of Authorities, Boards and Commissions issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of each major fund of the Richmond Metropolitan Transportation Authority (the "Authority"), as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated June 25, 2019.
+Our report indicates that the Authority implemented a new accounting standard effective July 1, 2017.